Autumn Colours of Japan | Sisterhood Womens Travel

 Today, we’ll be driving through Nara, the first permanent capital of Japan.
 Famed for the large Buddha hall at Todaiji Temple and the many bowing deer roaming around, Nara will certainly be a delightful experience.

-Overnight - Hotel Monterey Kyoto (or similar)
+Overnight - Cross Hotel, Kyoto (or similar)

 Day 9 - Sunday 30 November 2025